qwert2603/flutter_driver_helper/README.md

   secondScreen.pageBack.tap(),
 ]);
 ```
+# Advantages

-With screens (Page Objects) we separate UI-elements from actions and can reuse these screens in several tests.
+* With screens (Page Objects) we separate UI-elements from actions and can reuse these screens in several tests.

-Also we get rid of `await` on every line, that was easy to forget to write.
+* Also we get rid of `await` on every line, that was easy to forget to write.

-Full example is in "example" dir.
+# Full example is in [example](https://github.com/qwert2603/flutter_driver_helper/tree/master/example) dir.